larn503/CSNZ_Server/README.md

 # About
 This is modified fork for JusicP's CSNZ server made for solo and online play with economic and progression.
 The main purpose of this project is to create a fully playable CSNZ(CSN) experience with replayability.
 If you just want to test and play with all new guns, i recommend to use [original repo for this](https://github.com/JusicP/CSNZ_Server).
+Still work in progress.
+Balance can change over time.
+If you find any server bugs or crashes, feel free to create issue.

-Don't use it for commercial purposes.
+**Don't use it for commercial purposes.**

 **Only for 29.11.24 Build Game**.
 Go to [Download Section](#download-and-installation) to see how to install it.

 # Download and installation
 You need to have a specific version of the client.
 Newest clients are not supported.